 The Boss Takes the Most Heat in the Valley of Death

 The Boss is a creature with three primary functions: stay as a boss, carry the grave responsibility, and make decisions when needed.
-To initiate a decision making process, one way is to spread a certain amount of fear powder over the responsibilities part.
-Some others prefer to play this card right the opposite way: paint a fresco of stunning business performance and thus suggest the marvel of getting out of that Valley sooner than later, and this way become a happier boss.
+One way to initiate a decision-making process is to spread a certain amount of fear powder over the responsibilities part.
+Some others prefer to play this card right the opposite direction: paint a fresco of stunning business performance and thus suggest the marvel of getting out of that valley sooner than later, and this way become a happier boss.

 Facing RFID Sensor Tag Development Hurdles

-To make a case of the latter, let me walk you through an imaginary example of in-house sales: Assume you are an RF antenna engineer in Company Z that is developing a novel RAIN RFID tag with disruptive never-before-seen sensor features.
+To make a case of the latter, let me walk you through a hypothetical example of in-house sales: Assume you are an RF antenna engineer in Company Z that is developing a novel RAIN RFID tag with disruptive never-before-seen sensor features.

-The sensor tag launch date is set only 10 months away to a RAIN RFID show taking place in Orlando (sometimes in San Diego), and the marketing lady with the scarf is making preparations already.
-Even the product brand name is already registered…
+The sensor tag launch date is set only ten months away to a RAIN RFID show taking place in Orlando (sometimes in San Diego), and the marketing lady with the scarf is making preparations already.
+Even the product brand name is already registered.

 It Doesn’t Hurt to Find Out How Others Have Managed to Get the Antenna Design Right

-Let’s face it - those are hugely expensive 10 months for a number of reasons.
+Let’s face it - those are hugely expensive ten months for several reasons.

-Secondly, there is you and both your buddies in the lab ordering materials, scissoring inlays, 3D printing prototype enclosures, cursing the air conditioning and wishing all is going to be ok.
+Secondly, there are you and both your buddies in the lab ordering materials, scissoring inlays, 3D printing prototype enclosures, cursing the air conditioning, and wishing all is going to be ok.

-Thirdly, certain other companies in the market are already launching their first sensor tag products, which is irritating because you know they are bluntly eating off the yours-to-be market share.
+Thirdly, some other companies in the market are already launching their first sensor tag products, which is irritating because you know they are bluntly eating off the yours-to-be market share.

-So, being a bright and open minded engineer, you take a few hours time on Tuesday to browse through a pile of academic publications on UHF RFID tag design.
-While your coffee mug gradually sinks below the refill level you suddenly realize all those papers refer to this one RFID performance test system.
+So, being a bright and open-minded engineer, you take a few hours on Tuesday to browse through a pile of academic publications on UHF RFID tag design.
+While your coffee mug gradually sinks below the refill level, you suddenly realize all those papers refer to this one RFID performance test system.

 Switching over to Dr. Pepper and taking a few additional hours to complete the desk study, you find out that this stunning equipment shows how a UHF tag is tuned in about 30 seconds and also how the IC responds to different commands.
-On top of that it dawns to you the system is available with 2 weeks lead time and the supplier even has a tag production quality test solution, too!
+On top of that, it dawns on you the system is available with two weeks lead time, and the supplier even has a tag production quality test solution, too!
 Tuesday well spent!